Home » UI vs. UX: Two Sides of the Same Coin

 You need to find the right balance between these two.
 UI and UX work hand in hand.
 How something looks or feels (UI) plays an important role in the overall user experience (UX).

-We hope you now have a clear understanding of the UI, UX, and their differences.
+We hope you now have a clear understanding of the difference between UI and UX, and their differences.
 Just recall that UI is all about the look & feel of the digital product, while UX is all about the user’s overall experience with the digital product.

 At HyperSense Software, we work with some of the best UI/UX experts and visual designers in our team, passionate about designing human-centric, responsive and interactive mobile & web apps to provide you a superior design experience.
 Contact us to find out more about what we do and how we can help you!